José Bautista: 2011

 On August 5, with the debut of prospect Brett Lawrie to play third base, Bautista returned to right field.
 In a game against the Oakland Athletics on August 20, Bautista walked three times, which brought his season total to 102 walks in 113 games, the fastest a player reached 100 walks since Barry Bonds in 2007.
 During a game against the New York Yankees on September 5, Bautista hit his 40th home run of the season, a solo homer off reliever Rafael Soriano.
 He became the second player in franchise history with back-to-back 40 home run seasons.
 Two games later on September 7, against the Boston Red Sox, Bautista stole home plate on a double steal in which Lawrie took second base, becoming the first 40 home run hitter to steal home plate since Adam Dunn in 2004.

 After leading the major leagues in home runs for the second consecutive season with 43, Bautista became the first player to do so since Mark McGwire in 1998 and 1999.
-Baustista also led the majors in slugging percentage (.608), OPS (1.056) and walks (132) and the AL in intentional walks (24).
+Bautista also led the majors in slugging percentage (.608), OPS (1.056) and walks (132) and the AL in intentional walks (24).
 He placed second in OBP (.447) behind Cabrera.
 He batted .302 and also placed in the top ten in the league in runs scored (105), total bases (312) and times on base (293).
 Defensively, he led AL right fielders with five double plays turned and placed fourth in assists with 13 and fifth with six errors.
 His walk total was the highest in the league since Jason Giambi collected 137 in 2000, while setting a new Blue Jays franchise record, which Delgado previously held with 123, also in 2000.
-He also set new Blue Jays' single-season records with 8.1 total Wins Above Replacement (WAR) and 8.3 offensive WAR according to Baseball-Reference.com, edging John Olerud's 7.7 total in 1993, and Delgado's 8.1 offensive WAR in 2000.
+He also set new Blue Jays' single-season records with 8.1 total Wins Above Replacement (WAR) and 8.3 offensive WAR according to Baseball Reference, edging John Olerud's 7.7 total in 1993, and Delgado's 8.1 offensive WAR in 2000.
 Bautista held the record for total WAR until Josh Donaldson rated at 8.8 in 2015; however, as of 2015, Bautista still holds the record for offensive WAR.
 He was the American League winner of the Hank Aaron Award for the second consecutive season, becoming just the third player in the award's history, after Rodriguez and Barry Bonds, to win the award in back-to-back years.
 Bautista also received his second consecutive Silver Slugger Award.